What is a heart attack?

-Symptoms of heart attacks should be addressed immediately.
+Address symptoms of heart attacks immediately.
 The longer a heart attack is left untreated, the more likely patients will experience serious complications.

 Are you at risk for a heart attack?

 Certain factors can contribute to your chance of experiencing a heart attack.
 Your physician will discuss the risk factors during your evaluation.
 In some cases, patients can work with their physicians to find ways to lower their risk of a heart attack.

 Risk factors for heart attacks may include: